jpeckner/CoordiNode/README.md

    Consider `LaunchCoordinator` again- when it's finished launching the app, another coordinator has to be designated as the next one to become and remain active.
 But not every coordinator is necessarily eligible for this.
 Only certain coordinators, like `SearchCoordinator` and `SettingsCoordinator`, are potential "destinations"- i.e., they manage UI content, handle user input, or have some other tangible impact on UX for an extended period of time.
 Others, such as `AppCoordinator` and `HomeCoordinator`, are instantiated only to reach destination coordinators further down the tree; they themselves should never be designated as the destination coordinator.

-   As such, CoordiNode's protocols and methods are structured to enforce, at compile-time, that only coordinators implementing `protocol DestinationCoordinatorProtocol` can be designated as the next destination coordinator.
+   As such, CoordiNode's protocols and methods are structured to enforce, at compile-time, that only coordinators implementing `DestinationCoordinatorProtocol` can be designated as the next destination coordinator.
 By default, the script implements `DestinationCoordinatorProtocol` on each coordinator if and only if it's a leaf, but you can customize this via each coordinator's `isDestinationNode` boolean in your YAML file.

 # Further Reading